Zequez/logseq-vault/pages/Integrity.md

-- Without integrity nothing works
+- Integrity is like a physical law, like gravity.
+Without integrity nothing works.
 	- If something doesn't work: start looking, where do I behave out of integrity?
 - Taking [[Radical Responsibility]] for your words.
 - When I say I do this and I don't do it, then I'm behaving out of integrity